Producing premium food and wine from South Australia’s Mount Lofty Ranges is a state priority – and it needs water.

 The project will involve some landholders in the Eastern Mount Lofty Ranges, Western Mount Lofty Ranges and the Marne Saunders Prescribed Areas.
 See the project area map for more information.

-The project is managed as a partnership between the Adelaide and Mount Lofty Ranges and South Australian Murray-Darling Basin Natural Resources Management (NRM) boards and the Department of Environment, Water and Natural Resources.
+The project is managed as a partnership between the Adelaide and Mount Lofty Ranges and South Australian Murray-Darling Basin Natural Resources Management (NRM) boards and the Department for Environment and Water.

 How will the community be involved?